Diagnosis

 • Rub your child's legs.
 Children often respond to gentle massage.
 Others feel better when they're held or cuddled.

 • Try a pain reliever.
-Offer your child ibuprofen (Advil, Children's Motrin, others) or acetaminophen (Tylenol, others).
-Avoid aspirin, due to the risk of Reye's syndrome — a rare but serious condition linked to giving aspirin to children.
+Offer your child ibuprofen (Advil, Children's Motrin, others) or acetaminophen (Tylenol).
+Do not give aspirin.
+A rare but serious condition called Reye's disease is linked with giving aspirin to children.

 • Stretching exercises.
 Stretching the muscles in the legs during the day may help prevent pain at night.
-Ask your doctor what stretches might help.
+Ask a member of your child's healthcare team which stretches might help.

 Preparing for your appointment